The Best Wireless Networking Buyer’s Guide – Fall 2024

 A lot of readers have asked us over the years about WiFi extenders, and whether mesh is the same thing.
 It most definitely is not, and at this point we no longer recommend extenders, which provided more range at the expense of vastly-reduced performance.
 If you need more range today, simply replace your old router with a new mesh system like this one.

-No, it’s not cheap, but honestly, given the performance the Asus RT-AX86U provides versus previous-gen routers, it’s an absolute bargain.
-With maximum speeds of 4800Mbps on the 5GHz band and 900Mbps on the 2.4GHz band, for the rated total of 5700Mbps, it’s the real deal.
+No, it’s not cheap, but honestly, given the performance the Asus RT-BE86U provides versus previous-gen routers, it’s an absolute bargain.
+With maximum speeds of 5764Mbps on the 5GHz band and 1032Mbps on the 2.4GHz band, for a rated total of 6800Mbps, it’s a solid upgrade over both WiFi 6 and 6E, yet costs less than many of those routers did when they launched.
 We particularly like that this model is unique among nearly all high-end routers in being vertical, giving it a much smaller footprint then competing models.
+And note that while there are cheaper WiFi 7 models that offer similar speeds on the 6GHz band, this is not an advantage – most client devices don’t use the 6GHz band, and 6GHz has shorter range than 5GHz.
+So all else being equal, you want the same speed on the lower band.

 The Guru’s Tip

-As with other Asus models, the AX86U allows you to pair additional Asus routers together using the AIMesh system to create a powerful mesh network in your home.
-They don't even have to be the same model of router, although two AX86U models will work great together, and it's the exact setup that TBG uses to power its network!
+As with other Asus models, the BE86U allows you to pair additional Asus routers together using the AIMesh system to create a powerful mesh network in your home.
+They don't even have to be the same model of router, although two BE86U models will work great together!

 • The Ultra-High-End Mesh Network